 Content scraping usually is performed by scripts that extract content from original web sources and takes the content into one site.
 A person creates a beautiful WordPress site, then installs some plugins to go and scrape content from specified blogs, to be published on his/her site.
 Ulterior motives drive people to scrape content from other websites.
 Some people want to exploit the system to make some money by using original content from other sites as there’s so as to drive traffic from that site to theres.
 The person scrapes content to his site to attract traffic so he can get money from the site by putting advertisement when the site is made popular from the increase in traffic.

 How to Identify your WordPress Site’s Scrapers

-It is a tedious task to identify a site that scrapes content from yours not forgetting that it’s a time consuming task.
+It is a tedious task to identify a site that scrapes content from yours not forgetting that it’s a time-consuming task.
 One way to identify content scrapers is to search Google using your site’s post titles.
-This is a tedious and time consuming procedure especially when are searching a very popular topic that resembles the one in your blog post.
+This is a tedious and time-consuming procedure, especially when are searching a very popular topic that resembles the one in your blog post.
 Another way is to use trackback by adding internal links in your blog posts.
 If a site steals your content, you will notice a trackback.
-Using Akismet in WordPress shows a lot of trackbacks in SPAM folder.
+Using Akismet in WordPress shows a lot of trackbacks in the SPAM folder.
 But remember this only works if you implement internal backlinks in your posts.
-Google webmaster tools lets you know of links that come from scraper’s site to your site.
-Just look under “Traffic”, where you will find “links to you site” that leads you to a page the displays links to scraper’s sites.
+Google webmaster tools let you know of links that come from scraper’s site to your site.
+Just look at “Traffic”, where you will find “links to your site” that leads you to a page the displays links to scraper’s sites.
 You can also identify content scraper’s site by using a FeedBurner i.e. if you had installed it on your WordPress blog; check on the Analyze Tab bar under Feed Stats, where you will see “Uncommon Uses”.
 It contains a list of scraper’s sites.